enyojs/spotlight/README.md

 Note: In [Pointer Mode](#2), Spotlight treats the first scroll event as the first keyboard event; in response, Spotlight returns from pointer mode and re-spots the item that was previously spotted.
-No scrolling happens on first scroll event when returning from pointer mode.
+No scrolling happens on the first scroll event when returning from pointer mode.

 <a name="7"></a>